aspnet/JitBench/README.md

 **Step 0:**

-Download and install the dotnet CLI - https://www.microsoft.com/net/core
+Download and install the dotnet 1.0.1 SDK - https://go.microsoft.com/fwlink/?LinkID=827524

 You should have `dotnet` on your path at this point. `dotnet --info` will print the version.